 Coursera also acknowledges that “In many courses, the most meaningful assignments do not lend themselves easily to automated grading by a computer.”
 Peer assessments in Coursera leverage a “grading rubric” to help students to assess others reliably and provide useful feedback.
 Coursera also employs a form of crowd-sourcing, in which multiple ratings are combined to yield a meaningful score.
 The idea is that if multiple students grade each homework, grading “accuracy” comparable to what a TA could provide is achievable.
 Plus, the peer evaluation process is a useful form of learning for students.

 In other words: it’s about the learning, not the grades… especially since MOOCs generally are not offered for credit or a fee.
-Further, Coursera is actively seeking to innovate and evolve its peer grading features further.
+Further, Coursera is actively seeking to its peer grading features further.

 By the same token, the learning goals of different types of courses can be very different.
 Statistics 101 might be all about demonstrating mastery of basic concepts through giving correct/incorrect answers or facts.
-But demonstrating and evaluating higher-order skills like critical thinking, innovation or creativity can prove much more different in a large, distributed online venue.
+But like critical thinking, innovation or creativity can prove much more different in a large, distributed online venue.
 Still, learners often report positive experiences with peer grading even in high-level, sophisticated MOOCs.

 Another peer evaluation challenge frequently raised with respect to MOOCs is plagarism.
 Students taking Coursera courses have reported numerous instances of plagarism – even though the courses are not for credit (though a certificate of completion is issued).
 Notwithstanding the possibility of developing automated anti-plagarism protection software in the future, plagarism would be difficult to combat in the MOOC format.
 Further, I know from my own experience grading graduate-level assignments that many “plagarizers” are earnest students, who come from countries where the public education they received was based on rote learning.